Long wait for hip or knee replacement? – Tips for a faster surgery appointment

 When pain dominates everyday life

-Every day, people in Germany wake up with stabbing pain in their hip or knee.
+Every day, people in Germany wake up with sharp pain in their hip or knee.
 Walks become torture, stairs an obstacle, and even sitting or lying down can become unbearable.
 The cause: a severely damaged joint – usually due to osteoarthritis.
 The solution: a hip or knee replacement .

-In this comprehensive article we show:
+In this comprehensive article we will show:

-- And most importantly: How you can get a surgery appointment faster – even if you have statutory insurance!
+- And most importantly: How you can get a surgery appointment faster – even if you have statutory health insurance!

-The reasons are complex:
+The reasons are multifaceted:

 1.3 Why endoprosthetics is no longer a priority

-- Elective interventions are systematically postponed.
+- Elective procedures are being systematically postponed.

 - The result: chronic pain, increased need for medication, psychological stress – and an increased risk of poorer rehabilitation after surgery.